mathieued/netdevops-lab/README.md

 ### Airflow

-Airflow is used here as an advanced scheduler.
+Apache Airflow is used here as an advanced scheduler.
 It implements DAGs to create workflows.
 COmes handy for scheduled tasks that I need to execute regularly.

 Airflow needs :
 * a webserver to host the UI